 - Watch for signs leading the way to off-highway yard sales as you travel through cities and towns.

-- Make your wish list, pack a yard sale toolkit and plenty of cash, and study the Top 10 Yard Sale Shopping Tips before you head to the sale route.
+- Make your wish list, pack a yard sale toolkit and plenty of cash, and study the The Dos and Don'ts of Garage Sale Pricing before you head to the sale route.

 - In addition to yard sales, watch for local antique shops, eateries, and museums along the way.

 - Don't be afraid to haggle for better deals, especially on the second and third days of the event, but be sure you don't make any huge haggling mistakes.